yomidevs/yomitan/docs/development/language-features.md

 <img align="right" src="../../img/deinflection-example-chain.png">

-Now consider the word `dogs'`, as in the `the dogs' bones`.
+Now consider the word `dogs'`, as in `the dogs' bones`.
 This is the possessive of a plural noun.
 We can add a rule for the possessive:

 ```js
 {